MolSSI-Education/python-package-best-practices/_episodes/07-collaboration.md

 If you are working with a small number of people who you know well, you may simply choose to add them as collaborators to your repo.
 This will give them the ability to push to your repository.

-To add collaborators to your project, navigate to your repository on GitHub Click the "Settings" button to the right of the little gear.
+To add collaborators to your project, navigate to your repository on GitHub.
+Click the "Settings" button to the right of the little gear.
 This will take you to some options that will help you to maintain your repository.

-This page lets you do several important things, including rename, relocate, transfer, or delete your repository.
+This page lets you do several important things including rename, relocate, transfer, or delete your repository.

 Underneath the "Features" heading you will notice an option to "Restrict editing to collaborators only".
 This option prevents random strangers from being able to push changes to your repository, and should always be kept on.